tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

-***What makes a good movie?***
+#What makes a good movie?

-Objective: To collect movie data including ratings, visualize the movie attributes against the ratings to determine any correlations, and build a tree based model to predict movie ratings.
+**Objective**: To collect movie data including ratings, visualize the movie attributes against the ratings to determine any correlations, and build a tree based model to predict movie ratings.

 The first step is to find a reliable dataset from which we can build a strong model.
 I started by using the 1000 best movies of all times according to the New York
 Times, but I decided that a model to predict rating should also include bad movies as well.
 From IMDb.com,